Amitabh-DevOps/dev-gemini-clone/README.md

 >  [!CAUTION]
 >
->  Ensure your .env.local file is present in the project root when running docker build.
-Next.js requires all build‑time environment variables prefixed with NEXT_.
+>  Ensure your `.env.local` file is present in the project root when running docker build.
+Because `Next.js` apps requires all build‑time environment variables prefixed with `NEXT_`.

 ---